Sivaji Bandyopadhyay

-Dr. Sivaji Bandyopadhyay is an Indian academic and is currently the Chairperson and Director of National Institute of Technology Silchar.
+Dr. Sivaji Bandyopadhyay is an Indian academic and is currently the Chairperson and former Director of National Institute of Technology Silchar.
 He is a Professor of Computer Science and Engineering.
 He obtained his B.Tech, M.Tech and Ph.D. in Computer Science and Engineering from Jadavpur University and taught there as a Professor before joining NIT Silchar.
 Formerly, he has been the Dean of Engineering and Technology at Jadavpur University, the Head of the Department of Computer Science and Engineering at Jadavpur University, the Director of the Computer-Aided Design Centre at Jadavpur University and the Coordinator, TEQIP-II at Jadavpur University among other responsibilities.